garyrusso/CMS/webapp/README.md

  - qa (QA purpose)
  - production (For Production)

-Note: Above listed environments name are final & will be changed as per project requirement
+Note: Above listed environments name are not final & will be changed as per project requirement.

 ### Configuring Environment
 Below are the properties to setup an environment: